Election Information

 Each candidate is required to act reasonably, responsibly and in good faith; and shall be required to ensure they are aware of and comply with, all rules, policies and procedures of the College.
 To ensure fairness, integrity, and professionalism, candidates will conduct themselves in accordance with all relevant College and representative group policies, and shall abide by all election and campaign regulations, rules and/or guidelines established by the Registrar.
 Once elected to the Education Council, representatives are expected to act in the best interests of the College.

-An election is being conducted to fill the following position on the Education Council.
-See below for more information and the appropriate nomination form.
+A 2nd call election is being conducted to fill the following positions on Education Council.

-- Three (3) student representatives will be elected from the students at large
+- Two (2) student representatives will be elected from the student body at large

 - At least one elected student is from the Coquitlam campus